-- Full Glass Coverage – This option will pay for repair or replacement of auto glass as the result of a rock chip, crack, or other glass-only claim.
+- Full Glass Coverage – This option will pay for repair or replacement of auto glass as the result of a rock chip, crack, or other glass-only claims.

 Proof of Insurance Requirements

-Arizona law requires all drivers to present proof of insurance to law enforcement during a traffic stop or at the scene of an accident.
+Arizona law requires all drivers to present proof of insurance to law enforcement during a traffic stop, when you register your car in AZ, or at the scene of an accident.
 Failure to do so can result in a citation at the scene, and further penalties include suspension of the vehicle registration, fines, and even driver’s license suspension.

 There is a $50 fee on top of any fines and other penalties to reinstate the registration after it has been suspended for lack of insurance.

 Additionally, drivers who are caught uninsured will be required to file an SR-22, which is a proof of financial responsibility form provided by the insurance company that carries the policy.
-SR-22 insurance can be more expensive, and must remain on file for three years from the date of the suspension.
-A suspended driver’s license or registration won’t be reinstated without the SR-22.
+SR-22 insurance can be more expensive and, in most cases, must remain on file for three years from the date of the suspension.
+A suspended driver’s license or registration will not be reinstated without the SR-22.
 If at any point your insurance lapses again, the company will inform MVD and you will face further penalties.

 Drivers who are involved in an accident without insurance will not only face all of the uninsured motorist penalties, but may be held legally responsible for all costs associated with the accident, including injuries, property damage, and pain and suffering.